jspecify/jspecify/docs/docs/spec.md

 ## Expected annotations on record classes' `equals` methods

 > Because of the special case [above](#augmented-type-of-usage) that makes
-> record classes' `equals` method parameter always nullable, we include this rule so that tools
+> parameters of record classes' `equals` methods always nullable, we include this rule so that tools
 > can produce expected errors in some cases when the parameter is not annotated
 > with `@Nullable`.